 The home search

 Hunting for that dream home is easily the most exciting step in the journey, but it also takes some work.
-From working with an agent and touring homes to making offers and negotiating, there are a lot of steps along the way.
+From working with an agent and touring homes to making offers and negotiating fees such as the closing cost, there are a lot of steps along the way.

 Use these resources for first-time homebuyers for help:

 - How to Choose a Real Estate Agent as a First-Time Homebuyer

 - 4 Things to Know Prior to Negotiating a Home Purchase

 - What Does it Mean When a Home is Under Contract?

 - 9 Tips and Tricks for Winning a Bidding War